jgladkowski/sokoban-haskell/README.md

 You can play the graphical version of my Sokoban clone by going to https://code.world/haskell and pasting the code from the file sokoban-code-world.hs.

-Command line version coming soon!
+Command line version can be compiled by executing <tt>make</tt> and launched by executing <tt>./sokoban</tt> in the 'Command line version' directory on Linux.